 I have put together a list from some of my favourite bloggers to give you a quick and easy reference guide for some great ideas for healthy kids snacks.
 These snacks are all homemade and free from any refined baddies.

 The best thing about making your own snacks is you can be sure about what goes into them!
 So many store-bought crackers and snacks are chock full of sugar and contain MSG, additives, and other things you don’t want like high fructose corn syrup.

 You can boost your child’s nutrition by ensuring only good quality wholesome ingredients go into your snacks and sneaking in extra vegetables or fruit here and there!

-In addition to having nutritious unprocessed snacks ensuring sure you are using a good quality Eco friendly lunchbox that is BPA, PVC and lead free is important to avoid contaminants leaching in to the food.
-I love the PlanetBox range – their handy bento style boxes are awesome as there is no need for extra packaging!
+In addition to having nutritious unprocessed snacks ensuring you are using a good quality Eco-friendly lunchbox that is BPA, PVC and lead-free is important to avoid contaminants leaching into the food.
+Bento style boxes are awesome as there is no need for extra packaging!

 Homemade crackers are a great way to get some more nutritious nuts and seeds into your kids diets, many store bought crackers can be high in salt and contain additives.
 Making your own means they can be made into fun shapes too!

 Homemade Gluten-Free Vegan Goldfish (Allergy-Free) (pictured) by Strength and Sunshine

 Italian Tigernut Flour Crackers by Strength and Sunshine